benlindsay/gatsby-site/content/posts/2016-07-24---interactive-d3-map-of-baby-name-popularity.md

 The map above is an `iframe` of [baby-name-map.surge.sh](https://baby-name-map.surge.sh), so the interactivity can be a little laggy.
-If you follow the link and play with it there, the map responds much faster when dragging the Year slider.
+If you follow the link and play with it there, the map might respond faster when dragging the Year slider.

 ## Using and Understanding this Map